kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/structure_topograph/unresolved/visual_language_design/meta_metaphor_synthesis.md

 This module is the **cartographer of cartography**—the logic of all language terrain.

 Just say the word, and we’ll build the metaphor engine together.

----

-Let me know if you'd like:

-- a prototype of the Metaphor Layer Toggle UI,
-- a visual map of where each metaphor dominates,
-- or a research abstract framing this for CHI/IUI/HRI.

-This module is the grammar of metaphor logic—and it’s ready to go live.